samsquire/ideas4/README.md

 # 18. Data synchronization

 Data structures often leads to denormalisation for performance.
-We need to keep data synchronized for performance.
+We need to keep data synchronized for performance and parallelism.

 If I use [Rockset Converged Indexing](https://rockset.com/blog/converged-indexing-the-secret-sauce-behind-rocksets-fast-queries/) and index by column, value and row I need to store data three times which is storage costly but efficient in terms of retrieval.
 I need some process to keep the data synchronized.